dantasfiles/dantasfiles.github.io/_posts/2024-12-05-notes-on-princeton-cos-226.md

 - If there is at least one item in B for each item in A, then |A| <= |B|.
 One of the proofs in the slides uses this, but stated in a more complex way, so I simplify it for my own thoughts here

 ## 24. Algorithm Design
+- Greedy algorithms are described as "_rarely lead to provably optimal solutions but often used anyway in practice, especially for intractable problems_"
+- Dynamic programming is described as "_Break up problem into a series of overlapping subproblems.
+Build up solutions to larger and larger subproblems_"
+- Divide and conquer is described as "_Break up problem into two or more independent subproblems.
+Solve each subproblem recursively.
+Combine solutions to subproblems to form solution to original problem.
+Turn brute-force Θ(n²) algorithm into Θ(n log n) one_"
+- A randomized algorithm is described as an "_algorithm whose performance (or output) depends on the results of random coin flips_"